Introduction | First Experiences with the Mosaic Mode | Another Test of the Mosaic Mode | First Conclusions | Links

 IC 1805, 375 frames, about 1 h |

 On January 18, 2023, the sky looked clear, and I took my eVscope 2 and later also my Vespera outside.
-With the Vespera, I first observed the Orion Nebula M 42/43 which is now coming "around the corner" in the South East, and thus, can be observed from our terrace.
+With the Vespera, I first observed the Orion Nebula M 42/43 which at time of the year was coming "around the corner" in the South East, and thus, could be observed from our terrace.
 Next, I tried creating a mosaic including M 42/43 and the Running Man Nebula NGC 1977.
 On my first attempt, the app lost the connection to the telescope, and I had to abort the observation, before NGC1977 was included in the mosaic.
 My second attempt worked well, and I stopped it after 40 minutes, because both targets were already captured well.
 The resulting photo looks nice, particularly, when I create a square version of it.

 M 42/43, Jan 18, 2023 - original (65 frames = 640 seconds) |